Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to the act of overestimating one's ability, especially when it comes to eating more food than one can actually consume.
-The phrase uses the "eyes" metaphorically to represent desires that exceed capability, not actual eyes or stomach.
+The idiom uses the "eyes" metaphorically to represent desires that exceed capability, not actual eyes or stomach.

 Origin: